kekland/NISApi/README.md

 Used primarily to register - first, it tries to log in with given password, if it fails, it tries to log in with default password ("Qqwerty1!"), and if it also fails, fires onFailure();

+If logging in with default password succeeds, it changes password to password that was given.

-If everything succeeds, it will save data into NISData class.
+It will also save data to NISData if everything completes with success.

 **NOTE : **
 If role of user is Parent, it also saves children list into NISData.
 If user has more than 1 child